santoshsmalagi/Developer-Essentials/DSA/ADT.md

 * String: A sequence of characters.
 * Container/Collection: A general ADT representing a group of elements, often serving as a supertype for other ADTs.
 * Tuple: A fixed-size, ordered collection of elements, typically of different types.

+## ADT vs Data Structure

+The distinction between an Abstract Data Type (ADT) and a Data Structure lies in their level of abstraction and focus:

+Abstract Data Type (ADT): An ADT is a logical description or mathematical model of a data type.
+It defines the behavior and operations that can be performed on a set of data, without specifying the implementation details of how that data is stored or those operations are carried out.
+It focuses on "what" can be done with the data.
+Examples include Stack, Queue, List, and Map, which define operations like push, pop, enqueue, dequeue, add, remove, get, etc.

+Data Structure: A data structure is a concrete implementation or physical organization of data in memory.
+It defines how data is stored and arranged to facilitate efficient access and manipulation.
+It focuses on "how" the data is represented and managed.
+Examples include arrays, linked lists, trees, and hash tables, which are specific ways to organize data.

+In essence, an ADT is an interface or contract, while a data structure is a concrete realization of that contract.
+An ADT can be implemented using various data structures.
+For example, a Stack ADT can be implemented using either an array or a linked list data structure.
+The ADT specifies the LIFO behavior (Last-In, First-Out), while the underlying data structure determines the specific memory layout and implementation of push and pop operations.